mango7789/cs61b-fa20/readme.md

       - Mergesort (specifically the TimSort variant) if someArray consists of Objects.
       - Quicksort if someArray consists of primitives.
   - Sounds of Sorting (Fun)

+#### 33. Software Engineering III

+#### 34. Sorting and Algorithmic Bounds

+- Math Problems out of Nowhere
+- Theoretical Bounds on Sorting
+  - Any comparison based sort requires at least order N log N comparisons in its worst case.
+- Sorting Implementations (Extra)